 - Carts and rolling racks will be available to bring your things inside.

-- Please set aside 30 minutes for drop-off time so that you may have plenty of time to check in, wait for the inspection, and then place items on the sales floor.
+- Please set aside 30 minutes for drop-off time so that you may have plenty of time to check in and then place items on the sales floor.

-- All items not picked up by 9pm will be donated to the local charity organizations that benefit local recipients in need.
+- All items not picked up by 4pm will be donated to local charity organizations that benefit local recipients in need.